shihabict/shihabict/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working as a Software Engineer (NLP) here in Dhaka
+- 🔭 Currently I’m working as a Senior Software Engineer here in Dhaka, Bangladesh

 - 🌱 I’m a all time learner of **Data Structures and Algorithms.**